DiamondLightSource/ispyb-database/README.md

 ```bash
 mysql ispyb < schema/routines.sql
 ```
-3. If you ran the routines.sql, then re-apply the grants for the routines.
+3. If you ran the `routines.sql`, then re-apply the grants for the routines.
 E.g.:
 ```bash
 mysql ispyb < grants/ispyb_acquisition.sql
 mysql ispyb < grants/ispyb_processing.sql